 Our family therapists use a “systems approach” when working with families.
 This means that we work on identifying the patterns and behaviors within the family system that are detrimental and work with you to improve them.

 Connect with others who are at different places in their journey through life.
 We offer this group to create space for giving and receiving support while working at our own pace.
 Frequently we are working on individual projects whether that be coloring, crochet, or even puzzles while having honest conversation as a group.
 We have a flexible structure, and sometimes incorporate art projects with a mental health theme.
 Please note this is not a DBT related group, nor are we able to teach specific crafts.
-This group is Fridays from 12:30-1:30pm.
+This group is Mondays from 1:00 – 2:00pm.

 Megan Blommer, MA, LMFT is a Licensed Marriage & Family Therapist and has worked in the human services field since 2013.
 Megan completed her undergraduate degree at the University of Wisconsin, Eau Claire.
 She received her Masters degree in Counseling Psychology with a certificate in Family Psychology from the University of St. Thomas.
 Megan embraces a Person-Centered approach with all clients and utilizes Dialectical Behavioral, Cognitive Behavioral, and Solution-Focused strategies to facilitate change in therapy.
 She strives to adapt sessions to meet the unique needs of each individual and values a collaborative working relationship to help both client and counselor learn and grow.